ryendu/exploring-ml/README.md

 # Exploring ML
-*My WWDC 2021 swift student challenge submission showcasing the wonders of machine learning*
+*My WWDC 2021 swift student challenge submission showcasing the wonders of machine learning | Accepted ✅ *

 ## Try It Out!
 - Download the repository and open the playgroundbook file using swift playgrounds on iPad or on macOS with teh Swift Playgrounds App to try it out!
 - Or checkout the playground on [youtube](https://youtu.be/K9yRi89Ub5U) if you'd like.

-**Status - Accepted ✅ !!**

 ### Technologies Used
 **SwiftUI**